pranav-k-jha/countries-api/README.md

-# REST Countries API with Color Theme Switcher and Dark Mode
+# REST Countries API with Color Theme Switcher

 This project is a solution to the [REST Countries API with Color Theme Switcher and Dark Mode challenge](https://www.frontendmentor.io/challenges/rest-countries-api-with-color-theme-switcher-5cacc469fec04111f7b848ca) from Frontend Mentor.